DigitalNZ/supplejack_installation/README.md

 Supplejack Rails Application Template
 ===================

-The following template can be used to install a copy of the Supplejack stack
+This is a [Rails Application Template](http://guides.rubyonrails.org/rails_application_templates.html) for installing the Supplejack Stack.

+For a full list of dependancies and documentation please refer to http://digitalnz.github.io/supplejack/

 ## Usage